When people are physically fit they feel stronger and perform better. Mental fitness is no different.

 Thousands of people use Starling Minds to become more resilient everyday.

 I track participation and satisfaction ratings in Starling—Members are very very happy with the program.
-It’s amazing to know that 86% move from unhealthy to healthy ranges on the mental health continuum after using Starling Minds.
+It’s amazing to know that 86% of our members move up the mental health continuum after using Starling Minds.

 Michael Kimmis Director Income Security BC Teachers' Federation